 Land, building, equipment and leasehold improvements are recorded at cost.
-Depreciation is provided using the straight-line method based on the shorter of the lease term or asset life of the related assets, ranging from three to 8 years.
+Depreciation is provided using the straight-line method based on the estimated useful lives of the related assets, ranging from three to 8 years.
 Amortization on leasehold improvements is provided over the life of the lease.
 Y-USA's fixed asset capitalization policy is to capitalize long-lived assets with a value greater than \$5.